Difference Between Exporter, Shipper, and Consignor

 Shipper’s Responsibilities:

 The primary responsibility of the shipper is the physical transportation of goods.
-Typically, the exporter hires the shipper to manage the logistics and ensure the timely delivery of goods to their destination.
-The shipper’s key responsibilities include coordinating cargo transportation, working with carriers, freight forwarders, and customs brokers, providing accurate shipping documentation, facilitating smooth customs clearance, and monitoring the shipment’s progress.
+In most cases, the exporter appoints a transporter to manage international logistics operations and ensure timely delivery to the destination.
+The shipper’s role includes coordinating cargo movement across different modes of transportation, working with carriers and freight forwarders, preparing accurate shipping documentation, supporting smooth customs clearance procedures, and tracking shipment progress from origin to destination.

 The Consignor